Low Emissions Zones & Clean Air Zones

 Table showing the different charges for London and their applicability to vehicles over 30 years old

 - The London Ultra Low Emissions Zone (ULEZ) is now in force as of the 8th April 2019

 - The London Congestion Charge will remain in force

 There are a number of different charges one needs to consider before taking a historic vehicle (by which we mean the accepted international definition of a vehicle over 30 years of age) into London.

 |Congestion Charge||London ULEZ||Greater London LEZ|

-|Area covered||Central Area; approx. Marylebone, Westminster, City, Southwark)||Central Area; approx. Marylebone, Westminster, City, Southwark.
+|Area covered||Central Area; approx. Marylebone, Westminster, City, Southwark||Central Area; approx. Marylebone, Westminster, City, Southwark.
 To expand to within north and south circulars in Oct 2021||Approx. Inside M25|

 |Vehicles subject to charge||Cars and trucks||All vehicles not meeting defined emissions standards unless specifically exempted||Diesel vans/pickups, diesel minibuses, and all lorries and buses regardless of fuel type|

-|Vehicles exempt||Motorbikes and buses (the latter need to register)||Vehicles in historic VED class or vehicles manufactured before 1973||Motorbikes and cars, petrol/gas vans/pickups/minibuses, vehicles in the historic VED class and vehicles manufactured before 1973|
+|Vehicles exempt||Motorbikes and buses (the latter need to register)||Vehicles in historic VED class or vehicles manufactured before 1973 in any VED class||Motorbikes and cars, petrol/gas vans/pickups/minibuses, vehicles in the historic VED class and vehicles manufactured before 1973 in any VED class|

 A preserved taxi which is no longer registered with the licensing authorities (London or outside) counts as a car of the relevant age.